alphagov/transfer-coronavirus-data-service/README.md

 ### Run locally

-You need to export some local environment variables like
+You need to export some local environment variables.
+You can add them to `behave_env.sh` (included in .gitignore).
+Contents should be like the following:
-the following:

 ```behave_env.sh